Talend/vault-sidecar-injector/README.md

 `Vault Sidecar Injector` supports several high-level features or *modes*:

-- [**secrets**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#secrets-mode), the primary mode allowing to continuously retrieve secrets from Vault server's stores, coping with secrets rotations (ie any change will be propagated and updated values made available to consume by applications).
+- [**secrets**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#secrets-mode), the primary mode allowing to retrieve secrets from Vault server's stores, either once (for **static secrets**) or continuously (for **dynamic secrets**), coping with secrets rotations (ie any change will be propagated and updated values made available to consume by applications).
 - [**proxy**](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#proxy-mode), to enable the injected Vault Agent as a local, authenticated gateway to the remote Vault server.
 As an example, with this mode on, applications can easily leverage Vault's Transit Engine to cipher/decipher payloads by just sending data to the local proxy without dealing themselves with Vault authentication and tokens.
+- **job**, to use when a Kubernetes Job is submitted.
+This new mode comes in replacement of the now deprecated `sidecar.vault.talend.org/workload` annotation.

+For details, refer to [Modes and Injection Config Overview](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#modes-and-injection-config-overview).

 ### Requirements